All Products

 Command Name

-• Use AI Command Assistant: Press the Ctrl+I composite key or right-click the blank area in the Command field and then Click AI Command Assistant to invoke the AI Command Assistant.
-Follow the on-screen instructions to enter the command content, press Enter, and then click Insert Command.
+Enter the command content.
+You can type the content directly, for example, the shell command ifconfig -s to view brief network interface controller (NIC) information.
+Alternatively, press Ctrl+I or right-click the blank area in the Command field and click AI Command Assistant.
+Follow the on-screen instructions, enter the command content, press Enter, and then click Insert Command.

 Command Description